Ji Jiafu

 Ji Jiafu FACS, FRCS (季加孚; born 1959) is a Chinese surgical oncologist and researcher specializing in gastrointestinal malignancy.
-He is a professor in gastrointestinal surgery at Peking University, the director of the Key Laboratory in "Malignancy Pathogenesis and Translational Research" under the Ministry of Education of the People's Republic of China, a fellow of the Chinese Academy of the Medical Sciences (CAMS), and a recipient of the Special Government Allowances of the State Council.
+He is a professor in gastrointestinal surgery at Peking University, the director of the Key Laboratory in "Malignancy Pathogenesis and Translational Research" under the Ministry of Education of the People's Republic of China, a fellow of the Chinese Academy of the Medical Sciences (CAMS), an academician of the Chinese Academy of Engineering (CAE), and a recipient of the Special Government Allowances of the State Council.

 Ji is most notable for his effort in promoting the standardization of gastric cancer treatment in China as well as his leading role in the construction of the world's largest gastric cancer biobank.
 He received the State Scientific and Technological Progress Award for his achievements.

 Ji is currently serving as the council chairman of the Beijing Anti-Cancer Association.
 He is also an honorary president of the Beijing Association of Holistic Integrative Medicine.
 He served as the president of Peking University Cancer Hospital / School of Oncology & Beijing Institute for Cancer Research and vice president of the China Anti-Cancer Association.
 He was also the president of the International Gastric Cancer Association from 2017-2019.